tonyNotFound/AtlasMessager/README.md

 * How to customize screen (design) using both Design tab and also using Text
 * Workin with Intent class, Starting a new Activity
+* Get to know more about Toast class and how to make toast in android studio project
+* Get to know the basic functionality of FirebaseAuth class default methods like getInstance, createUserWithEmailAndPassword, addOnSuccessListener, addOnFailureListener, addOnCompleteListener